airbnb/javascript/README.md

     }
     ```

-  - Anonymous function expression hoist their variable name, but not the function assignment.
+  - Anonymous function expressions hoist their variable name, but not the function assignment.

     ```javascript
     function example() {